Al-Saleh Mosque: Architecture and fittings

 The mosque was constructed using different types of stone, including black basalt stones as well as limestone in red, white and black.
 The building is compared in its beauty and architectural elegance with the Masjid al-Haram, in Mecca.
 It was built in a fusion of "Yemeni architecture and Islamic styles", with many Quranic verses inscribed on the walls.
 The layout is referred to as "Himyarite architecture".

 The building has wooden roofs and seven ornate domes.
 There are five domes in the main roof, the main dome measuring 27.4 m in diameter with a height of 39.6 m above the mosque's roof.
 The other four domes measure 15.6 m with height of 20.35 m above the roof level of the mosque.
 Windows fitted with stained glass are locally referred to as qamariyah.
 Of the fifteen wooden doors, ten of them are situated on the eastern and western sides, and five open south towards the Islamic college and ablution areas.
 The doors are 22.86 m in height and include engraved copper patterns.
 Four of the six minarets are 160 m in height.

 The interior space is 24 m from floor to ceiling.
 While the plush carpeting contains intricate patterns, huge chandeliers have colorful and flower-like patterns.
 The three-storied building that includes the Quran College also contains libraries, and over two dozen classrooms, enough space to accommodate 600 students.
 Three large rooms are specifically for women; a small hall can accommodate 2,000 women.

 The mosque has a modern central air conditioning and sound systems, as well as full security arrangements, including bomb-sniffing dogs.
 The building stays lit through the night.
 Thorn Lighting International, through its distributor Al Zaghir, was the lighting contractor.
 Diah International served as the subcontractor for civil and mechanical engineering; Sodaco Engineering & Contracting also provided services in the building's construction.

 Grounds

-Situated close the presidential palace, the mosque is set within Al-Sabeen Square, which is the country's largest parade square.
-The mosque was built on a large area of land that was acquired from Beit Zuhra, a well-known local family; it is said that when Zuhra refused to sell the land at a low price, his eldest son was abducted for ransom and released three months later, after Zuhra agreed to sell the land for the mosque at a low price.
+Situated close to the presidential palace, the mosque is set within Al-Sabeen Square, which is the country's largest parade square.
+The mosque was built on a large area of land that was acquired from Beit Zuhra, a well-known local family; when Zuhra refused to sell the land at a low price, his eldest son was abducted for ransom and released three months later, after Zuhra agreed to sell the land for the mosque at a low price.
 Nearby is an amusement park named FunCity.
 The grounds include sprawling gardens, green courtyards, and parking space for thousands of vehicles, part of an integrated services plan.